-To support the content of the exhibition as well as function as a singular resource for the historical and philosophical dimensions of the polymer medium, a 140-page hardcover book written by Rachel Carren, Bruce W. Pepich, and Lena Vigna, offers different frameworks for understanding the innovations of polymer in artistic expression.
+To support the content of Terra Nova, as well as function as a singular resource for the historical and philosophical dimensions of the polymer medium, a 140-page hardcover book written by Rachel Carren, Bruce W. Pepich, and Lena Vigna, was produced, offering different frameworks for understanding the innovations of polymer in artistic expression.

 Below is a sample of RAM’s growing polymer collection